XYLau/ItsInMyHead/README.md

 Step 3.
 Run the scripts in the following order:

 If you're testing the application, run test.sql
-If you're using the full db, run Country.sql, Race.sql, FirstName.sql, LastName.sql, Address.sql
+If you're using the full db, run Country.sql, Race.sql, CountryRace.sql, FirstName.sql, LastName.sql, Address.sql

 ## Making changes to DB
 1. Change models in model.py